(Hernia—Diaphragmatic; Congenital Hernia of the Diaphragm)

 DiagnosisDiagnosis is frequently made on prenatal ultrasound.
-If not found prior to birth, your doctor will perform a physical exam.
-A chest x-ray may be done to confirm the presence of abdominal organs in the chest cavity.
+If not found prior to birth, a physical exam will be done.
+A may be done to confirm the presence of abdominal organs in the chest cavity.
 Images may be taken of your child's bodily structures.
 This can be done with achest x-ray.

 TreatmentTreatment includes the following:

-SurgerySurgery to repair the defect and move the organs into the abdomen is performed after the infant has been stabilized.
+SurgerySurgery to repair the defect and move the organs into the abdomen may be done.
 Surgery involves either sewing the edges of the diaphragm together, or if the hole is too large, using an artificial patch to fully close the hole.
-Fetal surgery may be offered at some institutions for select patients.
+Fetal surgery may be offered at some institutions.

 Respiratory SupportAggressive respiratory support, including intubation with mechanical ventilation, is often needed.
 Different ventilator strategies may be used.
-Extracorporeal membrane oxygenation (ECMO), or cardiopulmonary bypass, may be necessary to stabilize the infant.
+Extracorporeal membrane oxygenation (ECMO), or cardiopulmonary bypass, may be necessary.

 PreventionThere is no known prevention for diaphragmatic hernia.